-RECOMMENDED PREREQUISITES: B AVERAGE IN ADVANCED SPANISH II OR A AVERAGE IN GENERAL SPANISH II COURSE FEE REQUIRED
+YEAR-LONG / 1 CREDIT RECOMMENDED PREREQUISITES: B+ AVERAGE IN ADVANCED SPANISH II OR A+ AVERAGE IN GENERAL SPANISH II COURSE FEE REQUIRED

 Level III Spanish students will deepen their understanding of grammatical structures and expand their vocabulary.
 Advanced Spanish III students will master present, preterite, imperfect, future, conditional perfect, and subjunctive tenses.
 They will speak in the target language 80% of the time and demonstrate proficiency on more complex assessments utilizing all language modes (reading, writing, speaking and listening).
-Students in Advanced Spanish III will be able to ready write, listen and speak within the following themes: legends, storytelling, networking, personal relationship, landmarks, natural disasters, business development, and the economy.
+Students in Advanced Spanish III will be able to read, write, listen and speak within the following themes: legends, storytelling, networking, personal relationships, landmarks, natural disasters, future goals, and personal finance.
 They will contrast their own culture to that of Spanish-speaking cultures and be able to communicate those differences in Spanish.
 This course is required for students interested in continuing their Spanish education towards Advanced Spanish IV and AP Spanish.
 This course will be designed to benefit students working toward earning the Alabama Seal of Biliteracy, which is a recognition that can be achieved as early as the end of the third year of language learning through a standardized assessment program.